-Rod Markin is Associate Vice Chancellor for Business Development and Director of UNeTech Institute at the University of Nebraska Medical Center and a Professor of Pathology and Microbiology, Surgery(C) and Psychiatry (C); David T. Purtilo Distinguished Professor Pathology and Microbiology and Sackler named Director of the UNeTech Institute.
-His career has included a variety of leadership roles in the University of Nebraska Department of Pathology and Microbiology, including 10 years as vice chair of the department, 13 years as the leader of the UNMC faculty group practice plan and Dean of the College of Medicine.
-He was promoted to full professor in 1992 and named the David T. Purtilo Distinguished Professor of Pathology and Microbiology in 2005.
+Rod Markin is Associate Vice Chancellor for Business Development and Director of UNeTech Institute at the University of Nebraska Medical Center, where he is also a Professor of Pathology and Microbiology, Surgery, and Psychiatry; and a David T. Purtilo Distinguished Professor of Pathology and Microbiology.
+His career has included a variety of leadership roles in the University of Nebraska Department of Pathology and Microbiology, including Vice Chair of the department, leader of the UNMC faculty group practice plan, and Dean of the College of Medicine.

-Board certified in Anatomic and Clinical Pathology, Dr. Markin's professional and academic research interests have focused on solid organ transplantation, informatics and clinical laboratory automation, which include but are not limited to, robotics, information systems, medical utilization management and outcomes optimization.
-He holds 34 patents, has more than 300 publications and has published nearly 200 abstracts and chapters in books.
+Board certified in Anatomic and Clinical Pathology, Markin’s professional and academic research focuses on solid organ transplantation, informatics, and clinical laboratory automation, leading to more than 300 publications and nearly 200 abstracts and chapters in books.

 In addition to the KGI Board of Trustees, Markin also serves on the Board of Directors of Children’s Foundation-Omaha, Prairie Ventures, Trovagene, Inc., Perceptimed, Afaxys, MikroScan, and Make-A-Wish Foundation.

 Markin holds a BS in chemistry from Nebraska Wesleyan University, a PhD in biochemistry from the University of Nebraska-Lincoln, and a medical degree from UNMC-Omaha.